 For the remainder of this section let $n$ be a positive integer and let $(k_1, \dots, k_n)$ be a vector in $\mathbb{Z}_{\geq 1}^{n}$.
 The goal of this section is to analyze the category of $n$-\emph{expansion groups} and more generally $[(k_1, \dots, k_n)]$-\emph{expansion groups}.
 To do so, we will introduce and analyze the category of $n$-\emph{expansion Lie algebras} and more generally $[(k_1, \dots, k_n)]$-\emph{expansion Lie algebras}.
 As we shall see in Section \ref{Expansion arithmetic}, these are algebraic structures that capture the essential properties satisfied by the Galois groups that occur in higher genus theory.

-The main theorems of this section are classification theorems for these categories in terms of explicit universal objects, which are naturally built using the tensors spaces of Section \ref{Auxiliary tensor spaces}: the main step of the classification theorems will be an application of Proposition \ref{Consistent tensors are governing tensors} for $n$-expansions and Proposition \ref{Consistent tensors are governing tensors more general} for $[(k_1, \dots, k_n)]$-expansions, which, therefore, form the technical heart behind the proofs of the classification theorems.
+The central results of this section are classification theorems for these categories in terms of universal objects, which are naturally built using the tensors spaces of Section \ref{Auxiliary tensor spaces}: the main step of the classification theorems will be an application of Proposition \ref{Consistent tensors are governing tensors} for $n$-expansions and Proposition \ref{Consistent tensors are governing tensors more general} for $[(k_1, \dots, k_n)]$-expansions, which, therefore, form the technical heart behind the proofs of the classification theorems.

 The spaces $\text{Cons}(V_{[n]}, j)$ will be crucial to handle $n$-expansions while the more general spaces $\widetilde{\text{Cons}}(V_{[k_1, \dots, k_n]}, j)$ will be crucial to handle $[(k_1, \dots, k_n)]$-expansions.
 Recall that $\widetilde{\text{Cons}}(V_{[k_1, \dots, k_n]}, j)$ is a special subspace of $\text{Cons}(V_{[k_1, \dots, k_n]}, j)$.
 Similarly, a $[(k_1, \dots, k_n)]$-expansion is by definition a $(k_1+ \dots + k_n)$-expansion with extra conditions.
 For this reason we firstly deal with the more fundamental notion of $n$-expansion and we then explain how to handle the slightly refined notion of $[(k_1, \dots, k_n)]$-expansion.